Montgomery Pass, Nevada

-The populated place of Mount Montgomery is located east of the pass.
-Mount Montgomery was also known as Mt.
+The populated place at the near the pass is also known as Mount Montgomery, Mt.
 Gomery and Summit.
 Mt.
 Gomery was a station on the Carson and Colorado Railway.
 In 1940, Montgomery had a service station, a store and a bar.

-Nearby towns are Bishop and Bridgeport, California and Tonopah, Nevada.
-The nearest city is Carson City, Nevada, about 180 miles to the north.
+The nearest incorporated city is Bishop, California, other towns nearby include Benton, California and Tonopah, Nevada.

 There was a small casino near Montgomery Pass, but it burned down sometime before 2011.